A class of singular control problems with tipping points: Appendix

-From Baldi (\cite{Baldi} Ex 10.2 page 312), we know that the function $u$ is jointly continuous for every interval $[a,b]$ strictly included in the state space $\RR$ (following our initial convention in this proof).
-Therefore, we have
+In line with \cite[Chapter 5, \S5]{KaratzasShreve}, one can check that the function $u$ is jointly continuous for every interval $[a,b]$ strictly included in the state space $\RR$, as per our initial convention in this proof.
+Therefore,